Abd al-Rahman I: Legacy and death

+Construction works

+Abd al-Rahman did much work to improve al-Andalus' infrastructure.
+He also built the world-famous Great Mosque of Córdoba (the present-day cathedral of Córdoba), which took place from 785 to 786 (169 AH) to 786–787 (170 AH).
+It was expanded multiple times by his successors up to the 10th century.

-Social dynamics and construction works
+Social dynamics

-After the aforementioned period of conflict, Abd al-Rahman continued in his improvement of al-Andalus' infrastructure.
-He ensured roadways were begun, aqueducts were constructed or improved, and that a new mosque was well funded in his capital at Córdoba.
-Construction on what would in time become the world-famous Great Mosque of Córdoba was started circa the year 786.
 Abd al-Rahman knew that one of his sons would one day inherit the rule of al-Andalus, but that it was a land torn by strife.
 In order to successfully rule in such a situation, Abd al-Rahman needed to create a reliable civil service and organize a standing army.
 He felt that he could not always rely on the local populace in providing a loyal army; and therefore bought a massive standing army consisting mainly of Berbers from North Africa as well as slaves from other areas.
 The total number of soldiers under his command was nearly 40,000.

-As was common during the years of Islamic expansion from Arabia, religious tolerance was practiced.
+As was common during the early years of Islamic expansion from Arabia, religious tolerance was practiced.
 Abd al-Rahman continued to allow Jews and Christians and other monotheistic religions to retain and practice their faiths, in exchange for the jizya.
 Possibly because of tribute taxes, "the bulk of the country's population must have become Muslim".
 However, other scholars have argued that though 80% of al-Andalus converted to Islam, it did not truly occur until near the 10th century.

 Christians more often converted to Islam than Jews although there were converted Jews among the new followers of Islam.
 There was a great deal of freedom of interaction among the groups: for example, Sarah, the granddaughter of the Visigoth king Wittiza, married a Muslim man and bore two sons who were later counted among the ranks of the highest Arab nobility.